 He went on to fulfill his military service obligation as a Field Surgeon during which he volunteered for an overseas deployment in July of 2006.
 In Iraq, Dr. (Captain) Cudihy served as Battalion Surgeon where his duties included providing medical care to hundreds of Iraqi civilians during various medical missions.

 After returning from Iraq in September 2007 and finishing his military commitment, Dr. Cudihy continued specialty training at the State University of New York (SUNY) at Buffalo affiliated Sisters of Charity Hospital.
 He then completed his residency training in Obstetrics and Gynecology in June 2009.
-Dr. Cudihy most recently worked as a staff Obstetrician and Gynecologist at Holy Spirit Hospital’s Center for Women’s Health in Camp Hill, Pennsylvania for 4 years.
-During this time Holy Spirit Hospital acquired the latest da Vinci robotic surgery system four years ago, Dr. Cudihy had become the hospital’s most prolific surgeon utilizing this advanced technology.
+Before moving to Lafayette, Dr. Cudihy worked as a staff Obstetrician and Gynecologist at Holy Spirit Hospital’s Center for Women’s Health in Camp Hill, Pennsylvania for 4 years.
+During this time Holy Spirit Hospital acquired the latest da Vinci robotic surgery system and Dr. Cudihy had become the hospital’s most prolific surgeon utilizing this advanced technology.
 Furthermore, he proctored other surgeons in the region as a teaching consultant for robot-assisted minimally invasive surgery.
 In addition to the pathology and treatment of preeclampsia, his academic and professional interests include treatment of infertility, endometriosis, and the advancement of minimally invasive surgery.